moinwiki/moin/docs/admin/install.rst

  moin moin  # visit the URL it shows in the log output

 For production, please use a real web server like apache or nginx.

+For more information on various wiki admin activities, see `Moin Command Line Interface`.

 =============================